 MBDD can play a critical role throughout the drug development process, including:

-Drug Candidate Selection (Pre-IND): A model-based approach can utilize available in vitro and/or in vivo data to predict the pharmacokinetic profile of a drug in humans prior to the first human exposure.
-These early predictions can support the rationale for selecting the first dose to administer to humans, including an acceptable safety margin relative to exposures achieved in non-clinical toxicology studies.
+Drug Candidate Selection (Pre-IND): A model-informed approach can utilize available in vitro and/or in vivo data to predict the pharmacokinetic profile of a drug in humans prior to the first human exposure.
+These early predictions can support the rationale for selecting the first dose to administer to humans, including an acceptable safety margin relative to exposures achieved in nonclinical toxicology studies.

 Phase 3: During late stage clinical development, PK and PD data are typically collected from a broad sample of the target population.
 These data allow further development of PK and PD models in preparation for regulatory filing and marketing.